The current state of security -- Insights from the German software industry: Interview Analysis

 This aspect of automation can also be observed in handling security vulnerabilities \ref{code_sv}.
 Efforts are increasingly being made to automate the classification and evaluation of the resulting reports and apply them to the respective projects so that developers have a suitably individualized report available.
-An unexpected observation in the remediation of security vulnerabilities is that only eight companies have indicated they operate a feedback process, which is marked with the code 'Feedback Process' in the category \ref{code_sv}.
-This is unexpected because it is prescribed by the ISO standard \cite{iso27}.
-Furthermore, there seems to be a correlation between the coding 'Feature Restriction' and the priority of security.
-In every case where this code was assigned, it is also indicated in category 'Importance of Security' \ref{code_attit} that security has the highest priority.
+An unexpected observation in the remediation of security vulnerabilities is that less than half of the participants have indicated that their companies operate a feedback process, which is marked with the code `Conduct Feedback Process' in the category `Measures in Incident Handling' \ref{code_sv}.
+This is unexpected because it is prescribed by the ISO 27001 standard \cite{iso27}.
+Furthermore, there seems to be a correlation between the coding `Deactivate Features in Software' and the priority of security.
+In every case where this code was assigned, it is also indicated in category `Importance of Security' \ref{code_attit} that security has the highest priority.

-Regarding the challenges in software development \ref{code_chal}, it can be observed that companies see the constantly increasing complexity as the biggest challenge.
-Here, the codings for 'Rapid Development', lack of 'Expertise', and lack of 'Awareness' also play a role, as they can be considered symptoms of complexity.
+Regarding the challenges in software development \ref{code_chal}, it can be observed that companies see the `Lack of Awareness' and `High Complexity' as the biggest challenges.
+Here, the coding for `Rapid Development', and `Requires Expertise' also play a role, as they can be considered symptoms of or reasons for complexity.
 It is noticeable that these problems are recognized by all companies, regardless of the importance of security or the size of the company.
 An interesting aspect is that all companies have stated that at least they are aware of this problem and that work needs to be done to solve it.

-A general observation that applies to all categories outside the corporate context is that the participants tend to view the processes and approaches of the company as more informal, the closer they are to the actual development of the software, as coded by the role of the person \ref{code_cc}.
+A general observation that applies to all categories outside the corporate context is that the participants tend to view the processes and approaches of the company as more informal, the closer they are to the actual development of the software, as coded by the `Participant's Role' \ref{code_cc}.

 With the help of the two chapters \ref{cap_Data} and \ref{c_Dat_Struc}, a comprehensive overview of the state of secure software development in the industry can be provided.
 Recurring practices have been identified, from the capture of security requirements to the remediation of emerging security vulnerabilities.
 As a result, research question RQ3 \ref{rq3} is answered.